rickjarrell/backupblog/_pages/about.md

 Hey, I'm Rick.

-I'm a product manager, content junkie, and animal lover.
+I'm a product manager, content junkie, and dog lover.

+I've worked in digital media and enterprise software.

-When not working, I watch a lot of NBA, snowboard, golf, and play with my dog.
+When not working, I watch a lot of NBA, snowboard, and golf.
 <br/>

 ## Get updates from me